 How do I know if my child has strep throat?

 Visit your health care provider if the symptoms are suggestive of strep throat.
-Your child will be examined and may be given a strep test.
+Your child will be examined and may be given a strep test(throat culture).
 Viral illnesses can have the same symptoms as strep throat.
 Thus, it is important that a throat swab be done to confirm the presence of the Strep bacteria in the throat.

 What is a strep test?